 When Lady Byron first separated from His Lordship, Caroline had offered her support to Byron.
 She said that if Annabella attempted to use anything she read in a letter to support an appeal for separation then she would publicly say that she had written it and retract the content.
-But now she sent a series of letters to Annabella - more than thirty pages - suggesting that she had damning evidence against Byron.
+But now she sent a series of letters to Annabella—more than thirty pages—suggesting that she had damning evidence against Byron.
 A meeting was arranged between the two women and it appears that Annabella's suspicions of incest were confirmed by what Caroline said to her.

 The rumours that Lady Caroline Lamb had spread were soon brought to Byron's attention.
 When he was told the nature of them his reaction was that no man could survive having such a thing even said about him and that he would blow his brains out.

-It was unthinkable that respectable woman would remain with a man about whom such things were said.
 It was felt that the only way to scotch the rumours was by persuading Annabella to return to her husband.
 Augusta appealed to her and so did Hobhouse.
 Byron sent letter after letter.
 To no avail.
 Lady Caroline had got to Annabella first.